 When the FCC Opened their Gate 4 Vanity Callsign Program in December, 1997, I applied for the vanity callsign "K6EKB".
 I was inspired to apply for this callsign (which matches my initials) by my Elmer in those days, "K6KRD" whose callsign also matches his initials.
 On 7 January, 1998 the FCC granted me the "K6EKB" callsign.

 After some theory study and some more practice with Morse code (13 WPM), I upgraded to General Class in May 1998.
-Many years later (April 13th, 2004 to be exact) after hitting the books again and participating in an excellent class held by Jerry Seligman, W7BUN, (Silent Key, Aug 16th, 2006) I finally upgraded to Amateur Extra Class.
+Many years later (April 13th, 2004 to be exact) after hitting the books again and participating in an excellent class held by Jerry Seligman, W7BUN, (Silent Key, Aug 16th, 2006) from the Radio Club of Tacoma, I finally upgraded to Amateur Extra Class.

 If you thought the picture of me on this page was taken in K6EKB's shack, guess again!
 Note the "KH6BB" on the bulletin board behind me.
 The picture was taken while I was visiting aboard the battleship USS Missouri.
 None of the hams were on board that day so I didn't get to operate KH6BB, but it was a thrill to look at nevertheless!